-Millennials (those reaching adulthood around the year 2000) will make up the majority of the construction workforce by 2018, according to the U.S. Census.
+Millennials (those reaching adulthood around the year 2000) became the largest generation in the labor force in 2016, according to the Pew Research Center.
 The greatest strength of this generation, say many industry leaders, is their comfort with technology.
 Most have never experienced or can't remember a world without computers.
 And while few seem interested in earning a living as an equipment operator, it may be possible to change their minds by introducing them to 21st-century machine technology-automated control and guidance systems, GPS-based management tools and more.